5erenityDev/Project-Plush/README.md

 # Project-Plush
-A small Unity indie game being developed by @5erenityDev and @Hyliannprincess
+A small Unity indie game being developed by @5erenityDev